wso2/docs-mi/en/docs/reference/mediators/clone-mediator.md

 The **Clone Mediator** can be used to clone a message into several messages.
 It resembles the [Scatter-Gather enterprise integration pattern]({{base_path}}/learn/enterprise-integration-patterns/message-routing/scatter-gather/).
 The Clone mediator is similar to the [Iterate mediator]({{base_path}}/reference/mediators/iterate-mediator).
 The difference between the two mediators is that the Iterate mediator splits a message into different parts, whereas the Clone mediator makes multiple identical copies of the message.

+!!!
+Info
+    To get the asynchronous behavior you have to have the sequence to inject the message context to that sequence asynchronously.
+You can not achieve that by adding the endpoint itself to the target without adding the sequence.

 ## Syntax

 ``` java